gurjeevanmalhi/Uber-Ride-Analysis/README.md

 ## Project Overview

 Uber Technologies Inc. is a global leader in the ride-sharing industry, operating since 2009.
 The company connects riders and drivers through its mobile platform, offering a scalable and flexible alternative to traditional taxi services.
-Uber’s business model is built on dynamic pricing, on-demand availability, and widespread geographic coverage.
+Uber’s business model is built on dynamic pricing, on-demand availability, and widespread coverage.
 Key business metrics include trip volume, fare revenue, driver utilization, and wait times.

-In August 2024, Uber’s Regional Operations team requested a data-driven analysis of ride activity across New York State.
-Customers had reported concerns about long wait times, inconsistent pricing, and limited driver availability.
+In August 2024, Uber’s Regional Operations team requested a deep-dive into ride activity across the state of New York, as customers had reported concerns about long wait times, inconsistent pricing, and limited driver availability.
 The objective of this analysis was to identify when and where service gaps are occurring, uncover patterns in rider behavior, and evaluate pricing performance to support decisions around resource planning, pricing adjustments, and market strategy.

 Insights from this project will be delivered to the Operations, Marketing, and Finance teams to improve driver distribution, develop targeted campaigns based on rider behavior, and evaluate fare structures and the impact of surge pricing.